 - 1. Remove any deposits from heat exchanger using a suitable soft brush.
 Do not use a brush with metallic bristles. - 2.
 Check the condition of the combustion chamber insulation panels.
 Any damaged panels must be replaced.
-(Refer to Component Replacement, section 8.23). - 3.
+(Refer to Component Replacement, section 8.22). - 3.
 Check the condition of the burner injectors on the manifold, carefully clean them with a soft brush if necessary.
 Do not use a brush with metallic bristles as this might damage the injectors. - 4.
 Remove any fallen deposits from the bottom of the inner case. - 5.
 Unscrew and replace any injector that appears damaged. - 6.
 Clean the top of the burner with a soft brush and check that the flame ports are clear.
 Blockages may be removed with a stiffer brush.
 Tap the burner, open end down, to remove any deposits from inside. - 7.
-Alpha 240E and 280E Check the condition of the electrodes. - Alpha 240P and 280P - Check the condition of the pilot assembly, removing any carbon deposits from the thermocouple tip.
+Check the condition of the pilot assembly, removing any carbon deposits from the thermocouple tip.
 Disconnect the pilot supply from the pilot burner, carefully withdraw it and remove the injector.
 Check the condition of the pilot injector and clean if necessary.
 Refit the pilot injector over the pilot supply and reconnect it to the pilot burner (see Fig. 18). - 9.
-Check the spark gap, positioning and height of the electrodes (see Figs. 19 and 20). - 10.
+Check the spark gap, positioning and height of the electrodes (see Fig. 19). - 10.
 Check that the fan impeller is clean and free to rotate.